8.1 Understanding the LixelStudio Pipeline

 Processing Time

-LixelStudio processing runs at approximately 20 to 30 times the scan duration on recommended hardware.
+LixelStudio processing runs at approximately 20 to 30 times the scan duration on Recommended-tier hardware.
 This ratio applies to SLAM optimization on an NVMe SSD workstation.
 Color mapping adds additional time on top of the point cloud processing.
 Both the GPU and CPU are utilized during processing.

 LixelStudio displays an estimated processing time in a popup window when you start a job.
 Use this estimate for scheduling.
 The actual duration varies with scan complexity, environment geometry, and workstation performance, but the estimate provides a reasonable planning baseline.
+K2 datasets typically process faster than L2 Pro datasets of comparable duration because the data is smaller and more uniform.

 Plan for overnight runs on projects above 20 minutes.
-A 30-minute scan on a 128 GB workstation with NVMe SSD will take 10 to 15 hours.
+A 30-minute scan on a Recommended-tier workstation with NVMe SSD will take 10 to 15 hours.
 Do not schedule processing that requires the machine for other work during the run.
 Do not run LCC Studio processing simultaneously on the same machine.

-Software and Firmware Compatibility
+Software and Firmware Requirements

 Common Misconceptions